Adam Gray: 2024

 In August 2023, Gray announced his candidacy against Duarte again in the 2024 election.

 In August 2024, the Los Angeles Times reported that Gray bought real estate shortly before a $50 million state-funded redevelopment of 70 acres of the former Castle Air Force Base.
 Gray had disclosed the investments to state officials, but not on his federal disclosure forms after 2022.
 A former state ethics official noted that the timing of Gray's investment could raise concerns about the appearance of a conflict of interest.
 Gray's campaign manager denied any impropriety.

 Following weeks of counting, Gray eventually took the lead over Duarte on November 26, by a margin of 182 votes, with the race being called on December 4.
 It was the last congressional race to be called in the 2024 election.

 Tenure

 Gray took office on January 3, 2025, representing California's 13th congressional district.
 He was appointed to the House Committees on Agriculture and Natural Resources and was named whip of the centrist Blue Dog Coalition.

 As a member of the Natural Resources Committee, Gray co-sponsored two bipartisan bills to expand federal support for groundwater storage and recharge efforts in California.
 He also introduced the Valley Water Protection Act, which would limit the implementation of the Endangered Species Act in cases where it could pose a national security risk or causes significant regional economic harm.
 He later introduced legislation to establish a standardized rapid response system for wildfires.

 Gray was one of 46 House Democrats who joined all Republicans to vote for the Laken Riley Act of 2025.

+Gray opposed the 2026 Iran war, and voted for a June 2026 war powers resolution intended to limit it.

+In June 2026, Gray and Tom Suozzi launched a pro-capitalist, anti-socialist initiative, Promise to America, in response to three candidates backed by the Democratic Socialists of America winning Democratic primary elections.